microsoft/nni/docs/en_US/Tutorial/DataManagement.md

 ```

 1. `$NNI_CODE_DIR`.
-    `$NNI_CODE_DIR` is a path which stores users' code data, trial jobs share same code in this path.
+    `$NNI_CODE_DIR` is a path which stores users' code data, trial job could use this folder as a sharing folder.
 2. `$NNI_SYS_DIR`.
-    `$NNI_SYS_DIR`  is a path which stores trial jobs' metirc file and parameter file.
+    `$NNI_SYS_DIR`  is a path which stores trial jobs' metirc file and parameter file, this folder is working directory of a trial, and contains trial job's code files which copied from `$NNI_CODE_DIR`.
 3. `$NNI_OUTPUT_DIR`.
     `NNI_OUTPUT_DIR`  is a path which stores trial jobs' output file, including `stdout`, `stderr` etc.

 ![](../../img/nni_data_management.jpg)

-## local platform
-In local platform, NNI will use `codeDir` folder which user specified directly.Every trial job will share same `codeDir` folder, and does not write output data to this folder.
-## remote platform
-In remote platform, NNI will upload `codeDir` to different remtoe machines, the trial jobs in these machine could share the `codeDir` folder.
-## PAI, Kubeflow, FrameworkController
-In these platforms NNI will upload data in `codeDir` to storage, and different trial jobs will mount this folder to their container.